gaehlerm/SoftwareEngineering/README.md

 Return values are in my opinion very normal, yet many OO programmers tend to dislike them.
 They work only with their class methods which only manipulate the existing class instance.
 In my opinion, return values have the very distinct advantage that their intention is clearer.
 It states: this is a new value.
 Compared to: This function may or may not change the first input value.
 Or, this method might change a variable of the class instance.
 And once again, keep in mind the SRP.
 A function may only have either a return value or an output argument but never both at the same time.

 As a summary I’d like to emphasize that you should take care of the length of a function as well as the number of arguments.
 This is especially the case for methods and functions that change the value of an input argument.

-## Exercises

-The following code has temporal coupling.
-Remove the temporal coupling by rewriting the code.

-The following function is too long.
-Break it into shorter pieces.

 # 9. Classes